lucaslrodri/jupyter-tikz/README.md

 **🚨 Breaking Changes**

-- Great changing in Jinja2 rendering:
+- Significant changes to Jinja2 rendering:
-    - Modifired Jinja2 syntax, because the `{}` braces clash with LaTeX itself.
+    - Replaced the default Jinja2 syntax with a custom one to avoid clashes with LaTeX braces (`{}`).
-    - Since the new syntax doesn't conflits with LaTeX, Jinja2 is enabled by default
-    - Jinja2 and now is a mandatory dependence.
+    - With the new syntax, conflicts with LaTeX are significantly reduced, thus Jinja2 is now enabled by default and has become a mandatory dependency.
-    - Removed `--use-jinja` flag, since Jinja2 is enabled by default.
-    - Added `--disable-jinja` flag to disable Jinja2 rendering.
+    - Added a `--disable-jinja` flag to allow optional disabling of Jinja2 rendering.

 ## v0.4.2